 It’s called Detachable Penis by King Missile.

-In those days, a vulva was commonly mis-labeled a vagina.
-Unfortunately, this still happens way too often.
+In those days, a vulva was commonly mis-labeled as a vagina.
+Unfortunately, this still happens today.

 It drives me nuts.
 In order to stay on topic, I’ll hold in my rant for now.

 Today’s artsy fartsy sex ed class is inspired by a card from Barefaced game…about spider sex.

 Where I live, I come across orb web spiders all the time.

 When I see one of their funnel-like webs, the Detachable Penis song pops into my head.
 I’ll bet it’s in your head now too…sorry.

 That ear worm of a song also squirms into my brain whenever I choose this Barefaced card.
 So, I play it while we make exquisite corpse drawings of a detachable penis.

 I like to share the songs repeating in my head.